Prescription Drug Misuse

 • Scope and Impact: Examination of the prevalence and impact of prescription drug misuse on individuals, families, and communities, including health risks, addiction, and economic costs.

-• Risk Factors: Discussion of the factors that contribute to prescription drug misuse, including accessibility, social influences, and underlying mental health conditions.
+• Risk Factors: Discussion of the factors that contribute to prescription drug misuse, including ease of access, peer influence, and underlying mental health conditions.

 • Warning Signs and Symptoms: Identifying the signs and symptoms of prescription drug misuse and dependency to aid in early detection and intervention.